Food recommendations for general good health:

 Foods to avoid:

-Sugar (including fructose in fruit juices etc), processed and refined foods (ie: white bread and white sugar), margarine, soft drinks, soy products and drinks (only fermented soy products are OK in small amounts including: tempeh, natto or miso), vegetable oils (with the exception of olive, coconut and palm oils), foods with preservatives, flavouring, colouring, MSG, refined table salt.
+Sugar (including fructose in fruit juices etc), processed and refined foods (ie: white bread and white sugar), margarine, soft drinks, soy products and drinks (only fermented soy products are OK in small amounts including: tempeh, natto or miso), vegetable oils (with the exception of cold pressed olive, coconut and palm oils), foods with preservatives, flavouring, colouring, MSG, refined table salt. reduce the amount of fats in your diet.

 Basically you will need to cook all your foods from scratch!